 The wind farm is only visible with a Woolnorth Tour.
 Tours can be prearranged to include a visit to Cape Grim and their Devils and Dinner at the Woolnorth historic Directors Residence.

 Acquire an eagle-eyes view of the Arthur River and without leaving the ground.

 Considered one of Tasmania’s true wild rivers, the vista from Sumac Lookout gives one an appreciation of the thick forest that fringes the Arthur River and many of its tributaries.

-The differing colours of forest are due to the eucalypt versus rainforest timbers.
+The differing colours of the forest are due to the eucalypt versus rainforest timbers.
 Look closely and in the river and you may see splashes from trout or platypus.

 Signboards give information on the habitat.
 The Gunns tree orchid can be seen clinging to trees close to the track to the lookout.

 Their dainty white flowers sprayed with purple strips hang from the main host plant and flowers are generally seen from late spring to early summer.